gemfire/gemfire-examples/quickstart/inline-caching/README.md

 These classes will be used by GemFire whenever we interact with our newly created `item` region.
 Our new region also utilizes the options `--cache-loader` and `--async-event-queue-id`.
 These point to the implementation of the AsyncEventListener and CacheLoader that were referenced earlier.

-## Define the data model
+## Define the data model using Spring Data

-The data model that will be used to represent data in GemFire typically involves defining a set of Java classes that represent the data model entities.
+The Spring Data model that will be used to represent data in GemFire typically involves defining a set of Java classes that represent the Spring Data model entities.
 For our example, we are just going to use a simple String, but any Java object can be used.

-Here is an example for how to define a data model using GemFire's repositories that is mapped to our `item` region that we created above
+Here is an example for how to define a Spring Data model using GemFire's repositories that is mapped to our `item` region that we created above

 ```java
 @Region("/item")